 But for some reason, the LSU Tigers really don't receive enough credit despite being, well, the real 'Wide Receiver U.'

-With Odell Beckham Jr., Jarvis Landry, Russell Shepard, and now DJ Chark Jr., LSU has some of the best wideout talent in the National Football League.
-And Justin Jefferson, Ja’Marr Chase, Terrace Marshall Jr. are each killing the SEC as one of the top passing attacks in the country.
+With Odell Beckham Jr., Jarvis Landry, Russell Shepard, DJ Chark Jr., and Justin Jefferson, LSU has some of the best wideout talent in the National Football League.
+Ja'Marr Chase won the Biletnikoff Award as CFB's best pass catcher in 2019, and Terrace Marshall Jr. joins him on one of the top passing attacks in the entire country.

-Chark took the league by storm for the Jacksonville Jaguars in his rookie season.
-Playing most of the season with rookie quarterback Gardner Minshew, Chark not only leads his team in most receiving stats, but is also in the top 10 in receiving yards and touchdowns in the entire league through his first seven games.
+Unheralded DJ Chark took the league by storm with the Jacksonville Jaguars in 2019.
+Playing most of the year with rookie quarterback Gardner Minshew, Chark led the team with 1,008 receiving yards and eight touchdowns on his way to the Pro Bowl.

 The interesting thing about LSU wide receivers and their success in the NFL is the lack of college awards they earned.
-The last time an LSU wide receiver was named a Consensus All-American was Josh Reed in 2001.
+Josh Reed earned consensus All-American honors back in 2001, which was the last time an LSU wide receiver received the honor before Chase's breakout last season alongside Joe Burrow.
 (OBJ earned All-American honors in 2013 from the FWAA and CBS, but that was as an all-purpose player.)

 Even though it could easily change within the next few seasons with all of the talent coming from Alabama and Clemson, it is currently LSU that I would like to supply my NFL team with wide receivers.